hpenacho/MusicPlayer-Java/README.md

 - Otherwise, a user will first need to create and name a playlist by clicking the appropriate buttons.
 - Next he simply needs to drag and drop any music files to the music board.
 - At this point, click any desired music to automatically start playing it.
-- Available metadata such as album cover art, music genre, music name will be loaded into collapsible menu's so the user can consult them at his leisure.
+- Available metadata such as album cover art, music genre, music name will be loaded into collapsible menus so the user can consult them at his leisure.
 - Click any of the music control options at any time, such as volume control, backtrack or fastforward in the song, mute, next or previous song, repeat and more.

 ## Techs used